wp-plugins/woocommerce-checkout-manager/readme.txt

 * Disable any added field from Checkout details page and Order Receipt.

-* Retain Fields Information for customers when they navigate back and forth from checkout.
+* Retain fields information for customers when they navigate back and forth from checkout.

 * Disable Billing Address fields for chosen shipping goods.
 Which makes them visible only for virtual goods.

 * DatePicker: Change the default format (dd-mm-yy), Set Minimum Date and Maximum Date, Disable days in the week (Sun – Sat).

+* TimePicker: Includes restriction of both start and end hours, set the minutes interval and manually input labels.

 * Area to insert your own Custom CSS.

+* Display Order Time.

-* Set default State for checkout.
+* Set Default State for checkout.

 * Import/ Export added fields data.

 * Fields label can accept html characters.

-* Disable/ Change / Enable / Disable Additional information Title
+* Disable/ Change Additional information Title

 = Added fields will appear on =
 1. Order Summary